The-Ofek-Foundation/blog/_posts/2018-02-21-knight-moves.markdown

 Note that the above function doesn't handle the (1, 1) first move problem&mdash; since this function only takes dx and dy, it doesn't know the initial locations.
 Therefore, this problem must be addressed elsewhere.

+If you understand all of the above, we're now ready to solve the whole problem:

+{% gist ecc62ab019cfc7dc37d855a83fcd5c8b %}

 [radius 2 knight moves]:{{site.baseurl}}/assets/images/radius2knightmoves.gif "radius 2 knight moves"

 [knight move special case]:{{site.baseurl}}/assets/images/knightmoveexception.gif "knight move special case"